S.Koreas Consumer Price Growth Slows In September - UrduPoint

 S.Korea's Consumer Price Growth Slows In September

 SEOUL, Oct.
-5 (UrduPoint / Pakistan Point News - 5th Oct, 2022 ) --:South Korea's consumer price growth slowed last month due to a lower increase in energy costs, statistical office data showed Wednesday.
+5 (UrduPoint / Pakistan Point News - 6th Oct, 2022 ) :South Korea's consumer price growth slowed last month due to a lower increase in energy costs, statistical office data showed Thursday.

 The consumer price index (CPI) stood at 108.93 in September, up 5.6 percent from a year ago, according to Statistics Korea.
 It was down from a 5.7 percent gain in August.